PhilipVigus/CV/README.md

   - I was regularly given extremely positive feedback by team members and pair partners on how well I facilitated their learning without spoonfeeding them solutions.
   - I mentored two members of a later cohort, helping them get the most out of the course by offering technical and pastoral advice based on my experience.
 - While recovering from ill-health I taught myself to compose and synthesize classical music.

+#### Communication

+I excel with verbal and written communication, and am able to break complex concepts down into small chunks so they can be easily discussed and understood.

+- At Makers Academy I received regular positive feedback about the way I communicated during group projects and in pair programming.
+I am passionate about ensuring everyone gets a say in the direction a project takes, and take pride in my ability to facilitate this.
+- At OCN London I sometimes had to communicate difficult feedback to clients while maintaining strong and constructive working relationships.
+For example, explaining to hostile teachers why their courses were so poor that their learners could not yet receive their certificates.
+I then had to work with the same staff to improve their provision and ensure learners were able to progress.

 #### High emotional intelligence